|Our wedding day.|

 There are more little things that seemed like huge things but these are the biggest of the huge things.

-But this milestone isn’t lost on me.
+I don’t normally talk about my previous life but this milestone isn’t lost on me.

 SEVEN YEARS = FAILURE